What is Azure Synapse Link for Azure Cosmos DB?

-Synapse Link isn't recommended if you're looking for traditional data warehouse requirements such as high concurrency, workload management, and persistence of aggregates across multiple data sources.
+Azure Synapse Link isn't recommended if you're looking for traditional data warehouse requirements.
+These requirements may include high concurrency, workload management, and persistence of aggregates across multiple data sources.
 For more information, see common scenarios that can be powered with Azure Synapse Link for Azure Cosmos DB.

-Azure Synapse Link for Azure Cosmos DB is not supported for Cassandra, and Table APIs.
-It is supported for API for NoSQL and MongoDB.
+Azure Synapse Link for Azure Cosmos DB isn't supported for Cassandra, and Table APIs.
+It's supported for API for NoSQL and MongoDB.
 And it is in preview for Gremlin API.

 Accessing the Azure Cosmos DB analytics store with Azure Synapse Dedicated SQL Pool currently isn't supported.

-Although analytical store data is not backed up, and therefore cannot be restored, you can rebuild your analytical store by reenabling Synapse Link in the restored container.
+Although analytical store data isn't backed up, and therefore can't be restored, you can rebuild your analytical store by reenabling Azure Synapse Link in the restored container.
 Check the analytical store documentation for more information.

-Granular Role-based Access (RBAC)s isn't supported when querying from Synapse.
+Granular role-based access control isn't supported when querying from Synapse.
 Users that have access to your Synapse workspace and have access to the Azure Cosmos DB account can access all containers within that account.
 We currently don't support more granular access to the containers.